Traverse City West Senior High School: Athletics

+Traverse City West has won six Division 1 Alpine Ski State Championships; three boys (2021, 2022, 2023) and three girls (2015, 2023, 2024).

 Sports rivalries

 Traverse City Central High School

 Since Traverse City Senior High School split in 1997, there has been a natural rivalry between West and Central.
-In every year since, the two schools have met at least once every year, with West winning 14 of the 28 games the two schools have played.
-Since 2012, this annual game has been known as the Traverse City Patriot Game, and honors fallen members of the United States Armed Forces from Northwest Michigan.
+Every year since, the two schools have met at least once a year for each sport, with football, basketball, and ice hockey being the most intense matchups.
+Since 2012, this annual football game between the schools has been known as the Traverse City Patriot Game, and honors fallen members of the United States Armed Forces from Northwest Michigan.
 The winning team is awarded the Nowak-Olson Trophy.
 In 2020, the game was known as the Celebrate Service Game, and honored frontline workers of the COVID-19 pandemic.
+TC West has won 15 of the 29 football matchups with TC Central.

 Grand Haven High School

-Traverse City West also has a rivalry with the Buccaneers of Grand Haven High School in Ottawa County.
+Traverse City West also has a football rivalry with the Buccaneers of Grand Haven High School in Ottawa County.
 This began in 2016, and has been played as West's second game of the season in every year since.
 This rivalry began because the two cities are both designated Coast Guard Cities by the United States Coast Guard.
 The winning team is awarded the Coast Guard Cup.
-West has won all but one Coast Guard Cup since 2016.